gaius-dev/gaius-docs/_source/guides/getting-started.md

 Gaius CLI wrapper version 0.0.20
 ```

-This displays both the Gaius engine and CLI versions.
-They should always be the same (unless you're doing something very specialized like beta testing a new version of our engine/CLI).
+This displays the Gaius engine, Gaius server, and CLI versions.
+They should always be the same (unless you're doing something very specialized like beta testing a component).

 ### 3. Creating a new Github Repo